-I recently was chatting with a fellow “new” parent about ways that we could teach our children about money.
+I recently was chatting with a fellow “new” parent about ways that we could teach our kids about money.
 She related to me an interesting tale that I thought I’d share with all of you.

 On the day her husband was born, his father put $600 into a mutual fund (the exact investment was unimportant, but it was something fairly high earning).
 The father did nothing with the money for ten years; he just watched it slowly build up over time.